dmelim/TypeScript-2022-Edition/04-Classes-Interfaces/interfaces.md

 > `interface Person{name:string; age:number;} method(phrase:string):void;`

-An interface doesen't define values, only types.
+An interface doesn't define values, only types.
 But it can have methods.

 We can use it like this: